Why Choose Psychology?

 First year student admission is open to high school graduates (or equivalent) who demonstrate academic preparedness, maturity and seriousness of purpose with educational backgrounds appropriate to their chosen program of study.
 High school courses and grade point average, ACT composite score, and ACT reading and mathematics subscores will be considered in the admission and placement process.
 Transfer students must have at least 12 credits at the time of application with a minimum 2.0 overall GPA including an English and mathematics course, or they will be considered as first year students.

 All general University General Education requirements can be found here: http://www.ferris.edu/htmls/academics/gened/courses/GenEd-bachelor.pdf

 Please consult this link for a complete listing of General Education Electives: https://wwws.ferris.edu/academics/gened/courses/

 The Psychology program at Ferris leads to a Bachelor of Science Degree.
 Graduation requires a minimum of 120 credits with a minimum 2.3 GPA overall and successful completion of all required courses with a minimum 2.5 GPA in the Psychology major courses and a 'C' or better in each course within the program.
 Students also must meet all of the university requirements for bachelor degrees.

-Advisor: Dr. Christopher Redker
+Program Coordinator: Dr. Christopher Redker